d12frosted/elpa-mirror/melpa/compile-angel-readme.txt

 The compile-angel package automatically byte-compiles and native-compiles Emacs Lisp libraries.
 It offers:
-- (compile-angel-on-load-mode): Global mode that compiles .el files before they are loaded.
+- (compile-angel-on-load-mode): A global mode that compiles .el files before they are loaded.
-- (compile-angel-on-save-local-mode): Local mode that compiles .el files whenever the user saves them.
+- (compile-angel-on-save-local-mode): A local mode that compiles .el files whenever the user saves them.

-These modes speed up Emacs by ensuring all libraries are byte-compiled and native-compiled.
+The compile-angel modes speed up Emacs by ensuring all libraries are byte-compiled and native-compiled.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-The author of compile-angel was previously a user of auto-compile, but encountered an issue where several `.el` files were not being compiled by auto-compile, leading to Emacs performance degradation due to the absence of native compilation.
-After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.
+The author of compile-angel was previously a user of auto-compile but encountered an issue where several .el files were not being compiled by auto-compile, resulting in Emacs performance degradation due to the lack of native compilation.
+After extensive experimentation and research, the author developed compile-angel to address this problem.
+The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.

 The compile-angel package was created to offer an alternative to auto-compile that guarantees all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.

 Before installing:
 ------------------